mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/PagerDuty-Schedules-Microsoft-graph-connector.md

 **Your security credentials have expired for this session.
 Please go back and sign in again with your Client ID and Client secret.**

-Credential info has expired.
-Please create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.
+Credential info expires.
+Create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.

  **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the PagerDuty App.**

 Common credential error.
-Please go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.
+Go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.

 ## Next steps

 After you publish your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
-To learn how to make updates and deletions, see [Manage your connector](manage-connector).
+To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).